 Beyond the Foundation Apprenticeship

 At the end of the Foundation year, apprentices can use their Barnsley training to help them find employment in another workshop.
-Sometimes, Foundation Apprentices are invited to extend their apprenticeship with a year of employment and further training at the Barnsley Workshop.
+Sometimes, Foundation Apprentices are invited to extend their apprenticeship with a further year of employment and training at the Barnsley Workshop.

 “My training at first taught me a great deal about manual skill.
 I was then taught a great deal about humility and the degree of focused discipline needed to achieve those levels of skill.
 The motivation came from being inspired by the craftsmen I was working alongside and the extraordinary furniture they made.
 This is why the apprenticeship system works and why the Edward Barnsley Educational Trust continues to teach by example.”